Even if your box turtle spends most of her time outside, you’ll most likely need an indoor pen, too.

-A Good Size for Your Indoor Box Turtle Pen
+A Good Size for Your Indoor Box Turtle Habitat

-In general, plan to make your indoor box turtel pen as big as you have room for.
-You'll find your turtles seem happier and more active when they have more space.
+In general, plan to make your indoor box turtle pen as big as you have room for.
+You’ll find your turtles seem happier and more active when they have more space.

 Philippe de Vosjoli suggests, in The Box Turtle Manual, that indoor enclosures be at least 36 inches by 12 inches for a single box turtle.
 Two turtles need a space at least 48 inches long.
 Tess Cook recommends a bit more space, at least twelve square feet for two turtles, in her book Box Turtles.